BMCV/SuperDSM/docs/source/pipeline.rst

 .. math:: \operatorname{MSC}(\mathbb P(U)) = c(U)

 holds and the sequential computation is not required.
-Regions of possibly clustered objects are considered separately of each other, thus, the closed-form solution corresponds to cases of non-clustered objects.
+Regions of possibly clustered objects are processed separately of each other, thus, the closed-form solution corresponds to cases of non-clustered objects.
 See Sections 2.3.3 and 3.3 of the paper for details.

 .. _pipeline_stages: